-Imagine someone calling your phone over and over again, using different phone numbers so you won’t be able to blacklist them.
+Imagine someone calling your phone over and over again, using different phone numbers so you can’t blacklist them.
 You’d probably end up turning off your phone and becoming unreachable.
-This is what a usual Distributed Denial of Service (DDoS) attack looks like.
+This is what a usual DDoS attack looks like.

-A distributed denial of service attack, or simply DDoS, is a coordinated attack intended to render a victim’s resources unusable.
-DDoS attacks usually target websites, web applications, or APIs and can be performed by either a group of hackers who coordinate their actions or with the help of multiple compromised devices connected to the internet.
-These devices that are under the attacker’s control are usually called a botnet.
+A distributed denial of service (DDoS) attack is a coordinated attack intended to render a victim’s resources unusable.
+DDoS attacks usually target websites, web applications, or APIs and can be performed by hackers or with the help of multiple compromised devices connected to the internet — botnets.

-- Exploit software vulnerabilities — Hackers can target both known and unknown software vulnerabilities and send malformed packets in an attempt to crush the victim’s system.
+- Exploiting software vulnerabilities — Hackers can target both known and unknown software vulnerabilities and send malformed packets in an attempt to crush the victim’s system.

-- Consume computational or communication resources – Hackers can send massive volumes of legitimate looking packets, thus consuming the victim’s network bandwidth, CPU, or memory until the targeted system can no longer process any requests from legitimate users.
+- Consuming computational or communication resources — Attackers can send massive volumes of legitimate-looking packets.
+Thus, they consume the victim’s network bandwidth, CPU, or memory until the targeted system can no longer process requests from legitimate users.

 While there’s no standard classification of DDoS attacks, we can divide them into four large groups:

-Let’s take a closer look at each of these types of attacks.
+Let’s take a close look at each of these types of attacks.

-Volumetric attacks try to block access to the end resource by flooding it with massive volumes of traffic, usually with the help of botnets and amplification techniques.
+Volumetric attacks aim to block access to the victim’s resources by flooding them with massive volumes of traffic, usually with the help of botnets and amplification techniques.
 The magnitude of these attacks is usually measured in bits per second (bps).

-- UDP flood – Hackers send User Datagram Protocol (UDP) packets forged with the victim’s source addresses to random ports.
+- UDP flood — Attackers send User Datagram Protocol (UDP) packets forged with the victim’s source address to random ports.
 The host generates massive volumes of reply traffic and sends it back to the victim.

 - SYN flood — Hackers exploit a weakness in the three-way handshake TCP mechanism.
-A client sends a SYN packet to a server, receives a SYN-ACK packet, and never sends an ACK packet back to the host.
+A client sends an SYN packet to a server, receives an SYN-ACK packet, and never sends an ACK packet back to the host.
 Thus, the victim’s server is left with numerous unfinished SYN-ACK requests and, eventually, crashes.